As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 What's up?

-Um this is in reference to uh Representative Barton.
+This is in reference to Representative Barton.

 I think the man should be complimented and commended.

-And I think if you would notice his posture when he is apologizing to Mr. Hayward at the bench where he leans forward, his demeanor and his voice grow softer.
+And I think if you would notice his posture when he is apologizing to Mr. Hayward at the bench, where he leans forward, his demeanor and his voice grow softer.

 That apology was to Mr. Hayward as a man, not as a BP corporation.